-In our example, we have direct (none) traffic highlighted to discover in what other pages are users interested when it comes to navigate on our site:
+In our example, we have direct (none) traffic highlighted to discover in what other pages are users interested when it comes to navigating on our site:

 When you hover your mouse over you can see different metrics as in the example above.
 There is a total of 815 sessions coming to the homepage: 161 sessions go to the other pages and has 654 drop-offs.
 It has a fairly high drop-off rate of 80% which means the site has an

 Funnel visualization report allows you to see how many visitors enter the funnel (on the left) and how many visitors leave the funnel (on the right).

 The pages users enter and exit the funnel are listed on the left and right as well.
 In the middle of the representation you can see the number of users that proceed through the funnel and continue to the next stage.

 In our example, we can observe that are 164 entrances at the top of the funnel and 30 white paper downloads at the bottom of the funnel.

 Entrance shows the number of times the funnel page was a landing page.
 Underneath the